 US-China trade war concerns

 In the previous part of this series, we discussed that the world’s two largest economies, the US (QQQ) and China, are imposing import tariffs on each other’s products.
-After two rounds of trade negotiation in May, the US (SPY) announced on June 18 that it will impose additional import tariffs on Chinese goods.
+After two rounds of trade negotiations in May 2018, the US (SPY) announced on June 18 that it will impose additional import tariffs on Chinese goods.

-In the next part of this series, we’ll analyze the impact of US-China trade war concerns on Apple.
+In the next part of this series, we’ll analyze fund managers’ view on the US economy.